Volunteering at PDSA

 Volunteering your time is one of the best ways you can contribute to our life-saving work.

-In 2022 alone, we treated over 390,000 pets across our 48 Pet Hospitals.
-Without the 3,000 volunteers who kindly donate their time to PDSA each year, we simply wouldn’t be able to do this.
+Every year, we treat over 430,000 pets across our 48 Pet Hospitals.
+Without the support of 2,800 volunteers who kindly donate their time to PDSA, we simply wouldn’t be able to do this.

 No matter your skills, background, experience, or the amount of time you can volunteer, we have a volunteering role that is perfect for you.
 Whether you’re looking for long or short-term opportunities, volunteering is a fantastic way to learn new skills, meet like-minded people, get involved with your local community and support our fantastic cause!